simmsm/sql_challenge/README.md

 # sql_challenge

-Requirements
-Data Modeling
+Data Modeling:
-Entity Relationship Diagram is included or table schemas provided for all tables
+Entity Relationship Diagram (ERD)
 ![ERD Diagram](QuickDBD-export.png)

 Data Engineering:
 All required columns are defined for each table Columns are set to the correct data type